 I knew marriage would have its challenges, but I never realized how difficult it could get after adding another human being to the equation.
 Especially a small demanding human (or three) who requires constant care and attention.

-After having kids, marriage can start to feel like the old couch that’s taken a beating and is on its last legs: It’s not too comfortable, it doesn’t look good, and it’s killing your “beautiful happy home” vibe.
+After having kids, marriage with toddlers and babies can start to feel like the old couch that’s taken a beating and is on its last legs: It’s not too comfortable, it doesn’t look good, and it’s killing your “beautiful happy home” vibe.

 Hubby and I definitely ran into some challenges after having kids, and we lost intimacy in (at least) four ways.
-(Don’t worry– this is not just a complaining post— I’ll give you some hope at the end of the article!).
+(Don’t worry– this is not just a complaining post— I’ll give you some hope too!
+And I created a free list of 43 Date Night Conversation Starters to help you and hubby reconnect.
+You can get them at the end of this post!)

 1- We were too tired for intentional togetherness.

 We were too tired to sit and talk so we’d veg on the TV.
 We were “sleep hungover” from getting up in the middle of the night with one child or another (they took turns) so we sat like zombies.
 Even when it got late, we were too exhausted to get off the couch so we’d sit there scrolling through Facebook way past bedtime.